korchoon/rollback/README.md

-# Scopes - a better way to Dispose
+# IScopes - a better way to Dispose

-Scope is a new resource management, decoupling pattern, an alternative to Dispose.
-It provides a `Scope` dependency where you add the dispose logic dynamically, which then will be invoked in stack-like order by a caller.
+The IScope is new resource management, decoupling pattern, an alternative to Dispose.
+It's a container where you put actions that will be executed on Dispose.

 The examples are intented for Unity developers.
 However, source code doesn't have any dependencies, so you could use it in vanilla C#.